harshithaprasadprasad/Dogs-vs-Cats-SVM-classification-Model/README.md

 # Dogs vs Cats Classification using SVM
+This project implements a Support Vector Machine (SVM) to classify images of cats and dogs from the Kaggle Dogs vs Cats dataset.
+The goal is to build a machine learning model that can automatically distinguish between the two classes based on extracted image features.

+SVM is a powerful supervised learning algorithm that works well for classification tasks.
+In this project, the images are preprocessed and transformed into feature vectors, which are then fed into the SVM model to learn the decision boundary that separates cats from dogs.
 # Project Overview

 This project focuses on building a Support Vector Machine (SVM) classifier to distinguish between images of dogs and cats using the Kaggle Dogs vs Cats dataset.